FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 All assets specific to an individual markdown file should be stored within an immediate sub-directory of the file, labeled accordingly.
 Please use `images/` and `data/` for the image and data files, respectively.

-## Sections Hierarchy

-single "#" sections should only be used at the beginning of the md file

 ## File organization should mirror the navigation bar

 Files and sub-folders should be stored according to the navigation bar organization in `mkdocs.yml`.